 The 1946 Hilo Tsunami

 In 1946, a 54-foot (16.4 meters) tsunami swept over the east side of the Big Island sparking a national tragedy.
-This tsunami caused 159 deaths and a material damage of 26 million USD (347 million USD in 2017 when corrected for inflation).
+This tsunami caused 159 deaths and $26 million in property damage ($347 million in 2017 dollars).

 The Widest State